technowizardbob/profiles/README.md

 ex4: command docker

-To edit SSH config: essh

 To SSH into a box: sshto ( will setup .ssh folder/RSA keys/config for you )

 To generate a password: pwdgen

-To work on a git Project repo: dogit /var/www/reponame

-List all git projects: gp ( GUI that will create list of projects )
+List all git projects: gp ( GUI that will create list of projects.
+  -- Also, git prompt for add/remove/comment/pull/pushing to project )

-Auto CD into git project: gcd
+Auto CD into git project: gpcd

 To edit an alias do: calias folders

 To find something Quick: alias-find netstat

+Grep search text in current folders or a path given: lookfor "hardtofindthing"

 To get help with a cheat-sheet: cheat